-30. Will these part-time workers work in other places of the world, or do they need to be working in a European country?
+37. Can these part-time workers work in other places of the world, or do they need to be working in a European country?

 They can be working from anywhere in the world.

-31. Who owns the Intellectual Property?
+38. Who owns the Intellectual Property?

 Any intellectual property created will be owned by the project team and, upon incorporation of the winning project, by the company created to further develop the winning project.
 All team members will have to agree to assign any IP rights to said company.
-Any dissemination of results by the team and/or the startup legal entity shall be subject to the prior approval of EIT Health.
+Any dissemination of results by the team and/or the start-up legal entity shall be subject to the prior approval of EIT Health.

 Yes, they can.

-38. Can EIT Health declare the prize void?
+43. Can EIT Health declare the prize void?